Somsom72/livraria-site/README.md

 *******************************************************************************************************
 Do not forget to include in the Project Description:
-● The functionalities you are going to implement.

 ● Navigation diagram for your application linked to the screen mockups.
 This link can be just the name of the mockup (i.e. Mockup1, Mockup2, etc) or an HTML link.
-● The information you are going to save in the server (no need to decide how that information will be saved).

 *******************************************************************************************************